johnpaulbalagolan/lr-wiki/Standards-Alignment-Prototype.md

 * doc_type="result_data"
 * wiki article

-### Filter Functions: Standards alignment and/or general purpose
+### Filter Functions: Standards Alignment and/or General Purpose

 * Examine whether performance requires some filters to be map/extractions.
    * Filter by sender